abdelaz3r/forbidden_lands/README.md

 This project is created with a passion for the Forbidden Lands universe.
 While it's not intended to be a fully-integrated GM companion, it serves as a valuable tool to aid GMs and players alike in various aspects of the game.

+## Demo access

+You can find a demo instance at this address: [forbidden-lands-companion.fly.dev](https://forbidden-lands-companion.fly.dev/en/).

 ## Contributions

 Contributions to this project are more than welcome!
 If you're interested in adding your expertise and insights, please ensure that your contributions align with the project's guidelines.